-Our friend and mentor, the late Napoleon Hill, introduced a technique he used to astounding effect in his best-selling book 'Think and Grow Rich'.
-Basically he used his imagination to mentally assemble a council of advisors that he would "meet with" in his mind each night before bed.
+Napoleon introduced a technique he used to astounding effect in his best-selling book 'Think and Grow Rich'.
+Basically, he used his imagination to mentally assemble a council of advisors that he would "meet with" in his mind each night before bed.
 They were the ultimate mastermind group because he could select anyone he wanted, alive or dead, famous or not, and they were instantly formed into an alliance with him.

 Through what he referred to as the "sixth sense" or creative imagination portion of the subconscious mind, he believed he was able to access "the door to the temple of wisdom" and contact the Universal Mind.
 And if I didn't just lose you there in that last sentence, then you can probably imagine how useful that would be.
 Having access to more than just our own mind is why we form into mastermind alliances to begin with; it's how we expand our perspective and amplify the power of the things we do in an effort to create the lives we want.

 Hill used the invisible counselors technique to practice developing his sixth sense, through what's known as autosuggestion.

 In his own words,

 "Long before I had ever written a line for publication, or endeavored to deliver a speech in public, I followed the habit of reshaping my own character by trying to imitate the nine men whose lives and life works had been most impressive to me.
 These nine men were Emerson, Paine, Edison, Darwin, Lincoln, Burbank, Napoleon, Ford and Carnegie.
 Every night, over a long period of years, I held an imaginary council meeting with this group whom I called my "Invisible Counselors."